csuermann/node-red-contrib-virtual-smart-home/readme.md

 # Virtual Smart Home

-A Node-RED node that represents a virtual device which can be controlled via Amazon Alexa.
+A Node-RED node that represents a virtual device which can be controlled via Alexa.
 Requires the 'virtual smart home' skill to be enabled for your Amazon account.

 ## Highlights